 One can’t just kick and punch a heavy bag for a couple of weeks and think they’ll be successful in a fight.
-Competitive MMA fighters, are, by definition, excellent marital artists.
-MMA gyms usually offer martial art classes like Brazilian jiujitsu, Muay Thai, or taekwondo along with sparring technique and boxing.
+Competitive MMA fighters are, by definition, excellent martial artists.
+MMA gyms usually offer martial art classes like Brazilian jiujitsu, Muay Thai, or taekwondo along with sparring techniques and boxing.

 If there isn’t an MMA gym nearby, start training in a specific martial art.
 Choose one that can help you learn how to block, kick, and punch.
 Good MMA athletes are also proficient at defending and attacking their opponent when the fight moves to the ground, so they may also want to look into judo or Brazilian jiujitsu.
 Get instruction from an expert and learn the proper technique.

 To fight and fight well, you’ll need to be able to sustain power throughout each round.
 Having the ability to punch or kick hard and repeatedly over 3-5 minutes is no easy task.
 Power endurance training, which is the capacity to perform repeated explosive movements near maximal exertion, is tough, but it’s essential to one’s success in the ring.

 Train power endurance by performing explosive exercises of a moderate load for about 30-45 seconds (or 15-20 reps), resting for 30 seconds, and repeating for 5 rounds.
 Circuit training is another great option.
 But, it’s critical to remember that the intervals should be at least 30 seconds long.
 It is recommended to increase aerobic endurance as well.
 Train those muscles to use energy more efficiently by going for long runs or increasing the length of the cardiovascular training.